SteveHarrison82/bpmn2camel/README.md

 In this repository there is a crude attempt to MAP the BPMN_XML to CAMEL_ROUTE XML.

-The generated CAMEL_ROUTE XML can be fed to CAMEL-API (which is NOT covered in this repository.)
 Additonal note: As CAMEL-API is written  using JAVA-API, configuring CAMEL-API module using an agnositic and programing-language independent DSL, such as CAMEL_ROUTE XML, is therefore a good approach.

+The generated CAMEL_ROUTE XML can be now be fed to CAMEL-API.
+(This part is NOT covered in this repository and must be done using JAVA)

+Summary :

+a.
+CAMUNDA-UI-Modeler -----> BPMN-XML  (Sample files for end-user to geneate)

+b.
+BPMN-XML ---------------> USING PYTHON API -----> CAMEL-DSL_XML  (Covered in this repository)

+c.
+CAMEL-DSL_XML-----------> USING JAVA API---------->CAMEL (Not covered in this repository)